 In the last couple of weeks there has been a lot accomplished on the house – though never enough (as it always is).
 We are officially a month and a half behind but my weariness and still-weak-but-healing back has made it impossible for me to be at all concerned.
 We poured the slab last Friday and my bro and my dad and a friend worked their asses off for me that day.
-Without a doubt those three guys sweated my body weight before I even got there that day.
+Without a doubt those three guys sweated my body weight before I even got there that day after work.
 To support the slab they shoveled and hauled over a dozen wheel barrels of sand.
 I am not worthy.

 I was going to install a new electric furnace but I have been given the opportunity to buy four electric storage heaters that run on off peak and I simply can’t pass it up.
 Now instead of my having to hire some guy to come in and install a new furnace/run new duct work now all I have to do is run electrical line to the new heaters and I can install them myself.
 Major game changer as without a furnace I suddenly don’t need such a large utility room in the basement – thank the universe I wasn’t done framing down there yet.
 Now with the new space in the basement I’m even going to be able to put a real bedroom down there!
 On top of that without having to wait for a company to come run duct work, we just saved some major time (not to mention money).
 As for the budget we’re exactly where I thought we would be so far and I’m saving anywhere I can as we go.
 I took bids for spray foam installation and chose/hired one of them – that was expensive but it’s also looking like the only work I will be hiring out for the entire project.
 Couple more weeks and we’ll have the garage finished, the new windows and doors done and we’ll be starting in on plumbing.
 Phew!